bugzilla/bugzilla/docs/en/rst/using/understanding.rst

    the bug number.

 *Status (and Resolution):*
-   These define exactly what state the bug is in - from not even being confirmed as a bug, through to being fixed and the fix confirmed by Quality Assurance.
+   These define exactly what state the bug is in—from not even being confirmed as a bug, through to being fixed and the fix confirmed by Quality Assurance.
 The different possible values for Status and Resolution on your installation should be documented in the